queryluke/masseffect-5e/static/data/rules/02-11-choose-equipment.md

 For Kaleem’s weapons, Sam chooses an M-8 Avenger (because she took the Assault Rifle proficiency) and an Omni-torch.
 Her M-8 Avenger is a ranged weapon, so Kaleem uses her Dexterity modifier for her attacks and damage.
-Her attack bonus is her Dexterity modifier (+2) plus her proficiency bonus (+2), for a total of +2.
+Her attack bonus is her Dexterity modifier (+2) plus her proficiency bonus (+2), for a total of +4.
 The M-8 Avenger deals 1d8 piercing damage, and Kaleem adds her Dexterity modifier to the damage when she hits, for a total of 1d8 + 2 piercing damage.
-When using the Omni-torch, a melee weapon, Kaleem uses her Strength modifier (+1) but she does not add her proficiency bonus because she is not proficient with melee weapons.
-The weapon deals 1d6 + 1 fire damage when it hits.
+Notice, she does not add her proficiency bonus to the damage roll, only the attack roll.
+When using the Omni-torch, a melee weapon, Kaleem adds her Strength modifier (+1) to the attack roll and the damage roll.
+But, because she is not proficient with melee weapons, she does not add her proficiency bonus to the attack roll.
 </v-alert>

 <source-reference pages="9" source="basic"></source-reference>